 - A Gateway that integrates vertical and horizontal systems to provide an end-to-end solution

-- Allows you to publish APIs easily and securely, to seamlessly connect your back-office applications together as well as with your customers and suppliers etc.
+- It allows you to publish APIs easily and securely, to connect seamlessly your back-office applications together and with your customers and suppliers, etc.

 - Allows you to publish APIs securely for consumption by user apps.

-- Allows you to follow on your customers’ engagement and monetize their usage.
+- It allows you to follow your customers’ engagement and monetize their usage.

 Read more about an API Gateway in the modern enterprise.